joshmedeski/fish-lf-icons/README.md

 ## Thanks

 - [lf](https://github.com/gokcehan/lf) for being an amazing tool!
-Icon support is just icing on the cake ;)
+Icon support is just icing on the cake 🍰
+- [Nerd Font](https://www.nerdfonts.com) for making the terminal cooler 😎
-- [fisher](https://github.com/jorgebucaran/fisher) for making it easy to create a fish plugin and share it wit the world.
+- [fisher](https://github.com/jorgebucaran/fisher) for making it easy to create a fish plugin and share it wit the world 🌐
 - [lsd](https://github.com/Peltoche/lsd) for great Nerd Font support that helped make this plugin better.